How long a snake can go without heat depends on the snake species.

 A snake that thrives in hot desert temperatures or a snake that loves humid, steamy jungles will die quickly in cool temperatures.

-One snake that wouldn’t do well in the cold is the Sidewinder Snake.
-This is a snake which is native to deserts of the south-western U.S. and north-western Mexico.
+One snake that wouldn’t do well in the cold is the sidewinder snake.
+This is a venomous snake native to Arizona and other states in the southwestern United States and in northwestern Mexico.

 They slither diagonally, moving quickly over the desert sand.
-Even these snakes – if they find that the temperatures get particularly high, they have learned to ‘adapt or die’.
-They become more nocturnal, becoming less active during the heat of the day.
+But even these snakes can overheat.
+They have learned to ‘adapt or die’.

 - A snake’s body temperature changes to the temperature of its surroundings.
-They can’t however survive in places where it is freezing, so you won’t find snakes in the Antarctica.
+This means that they can’t survive in places where it is freezing, so you won’t find snakes in Antarctica.

-- Because a snake relies on the sun’s heat, they are more sluggish in the morning and evening.
+- Because snakes rely on the sun’s heat, they are more sluggish in the morning and evening.
 These are times that make them an easier target for predators.

-- If you keep a snake as a pet, you will need to provide the snake with a source of warmth as well as a cool side to the enclosure.
-This is so it can regulate its temperature.
-Failing to do this can cause your snake-pet to become stressed, depressed and ill.
-In the enclosure you will need to look at snake accessories such as heat lamps and heat mats.
-Aiicioo brings out excellent pet products and their ceramic heat lamp creates a natural sun-like heat with no light.
+- If you keep a snake as a pet, you will need to provide the snake with a source of warmth as well as a cooler area.
+This allows it to regulate its temperature.
+Failing to do this can cause your snake pet to become stressed, depressed and ill.
+You will need to outfit the enclosure with snake accessories like heat lamps and heat mats.
+Aiicioo makes excellent pet products and their ceramic heat lamp creates a natural sun-like heat with no light.
 Infrared light also promotes healthy scales and skin.

-- You will need to monitor the temperature in the enclosure making use of a special snake enclosure thermometer.
+- You will need to monitor the temperature in the enclosure using a special snake enclosure thermometer.

-No, with temperatures dropping at night, heat lamps should be kept on at night.
-When bright lights are off, there still needs to be night-time heat without lights distracting them.
+No, with temperatures dropping, heat lamps should be kept on at night.
+When bright lights are off, there still needs to be night-time heat, but without lights distracting them.
 Heat bulbs come in a host of different wattages for proper night time temperatures.

-If a snake lived in the wilds where there was very little sun, it wouldn’t do well.
-As suggested, snakes can’t produce their own body heat, and heat is imperative for their digestion too.
-In fact if a snake becomes too cold it isn’t able to metabolize its food properly and it can’t complete other bodily functions.
+If a snake lived in a region where there was very little sun, it wouldn’t do well.
+Snakes can’t produce their own body heat, but heat is imperative for their digestion.

 Temperatures Affect Behavior

-The activity of snakes certainly depends on temperature.
-In a country like Australia for instance, the continent is experiencing warmer weather – thought to be because of global warming – and snakes are becoming more active.
+The activity of snakes depends on temperature.
+In Australia, for instance, where the weather is getting warmer as a result of climate change, snakes are becoming more active.

-Temperatures – a Large Role in a Snakes Behavior
+Temperatures Play A Large Role In A Snakes Behavior

 Snakes are robust and they can do fine in cold weather – but only for a while.
-A snake that thrives in dry, hot Summers won’t do well in in Wintry, damp conditions.
+A snake that thrives in dry, hot summers won’t do well in wintry, damp conditions.

-If you think that your snake is too cold, start by allowing it to thaw in some warm water.
-Put a large bowl into the enclosure with warm water and allow your snake to thaw for 20 minutes or so.
+If you think that your snake is too cold, start by allowing it to warm up in some warm water.
+Put a large bowl of warm water into the enclosure and allow your snake to bathe in it for 20 minutes or so.

-Check out heating accessories such as heat pads, heat tape or heating globes – all of which need to be regulated with a thermostat, and checked regularly.
+Check out heating accessories such as heat pads, heat tape or heating globes.
+And make sure they are regulated with a thermostat.
+Check it regularly.

 A Weakened Immune System

-Hypothermic snakes become less active and they stop eating and drinking, becoming hydrated and losing weight.
+Early symptoms to look for in hypothermic snakes are that they become less active and they stop eating and drinking.
+They become dehydrated and lose weight.
 Many snakes stop shedding too.